Price and quality

 Thanks to the Affordable Care Act, insurance companies are now required to cover the cost of a breast pump for nursing moms.
 Depending on what kind of insurance you have, you may qualify to get a breast pump at no cost.

-There are a lot of breast pumps on the market, and your insurance only allows you to choose one per pregnancy.
-As you start to weigh your options, it’s important to make sure you’re getting a high quality pump, and not just the most popular variety (which often aren’t the best pumps available).
+There are a lot of breast pumps on the market, and your insurance only allows you to choose one.
+As you start to weigh your options, it’s important to make sure you’re getting a high-quality pump, and one that will fit your specific needs.

 Where to shop